Mario Cuomo

 Cuomo was defeated for a fourth term as governor by George Pataki in the Republican Revolution of 1994.
-He subsequently retired from politics and joined the New York law firm of Willkie Farr & Gallagher.
+He subsequently retired from politics and joined the New York City law firm of Willkie Farr & Gallagher.

 Early life and education

 Cuomo was born in the Briarwood section of the New York City borough of Queens to a family of Italian origin.
-His father—Andrea Cuomo—was from Nocera Superiore, Campania, and his mother—Immacolata Giordano—was from Tramonti, Campania.
+His grandfather Donato came to the US in 1896.
+Mario Cuomo's father, Andrea Cuomo, was born in New York City in 1901 but in 1904, aged two or three, was taken back to a mountain village outside Salerno, Campania, returning to the United States on his US passport more than two decades later.
+Andrea Cuomo was from Nocera Inferiore, Campania, and his mother—Immacolata Giordano—was from Tramonti, Campania.
 The family ran Kessler's Grocery Store in South Jamaica, Queens.
-Cuomo attended New York City P.S.
+Mario Cuomo attended New York City P.S.
 50 and St. John's Preparatory School.